pipefunc/pipefunc/docs/source/concepts/linear-chaining.md

 ## Multi-output upstream

 `linear_chain` prefers existing matches.
 If a downstream parameter that is *not bound* matches any upstream output name, that output is used.
-Otherwise, the first free downstream parameter is renamed to the upstream output name (and any bound parameter with that name is tucked away under an internal alias).
+Otherwise, it renames the first free downstream parameter to the upstream output name.
+If the only matching parameter is bound, `linear_chain` raises a `ValueError` so you can resolve the collision explicitly.

 ```{code-cell} ipython3
 @pipefunc(("a", "b"))